Leading the way with best practice Energy Performance Contracting (EPC)

-Ecosave’s experience includes the delivery of many Energy Performance Contracting services for government organisations and advising peak bodies on successful Energy Performance Contracting processes.
-Ecosave is on state government panels of pre-qualified Energy Services Companies (ESCOs) capable of delivering effective Energy Performance Contract (EPC) projects.
+Ecosave’s experience includes the delivery of many Energy Performance Contracting (EPC) services for government organisations and advising peak bodies on successful Energy Performance Contracting processes.
+Ecosave is on major State government panels of pre-qualified Energy Services Companies (ESCOs) capable of delivering effective Energy Performance Contract (EPC) projects.

 Ecosave has consistently been awarded major EPCs and serviced a number of local municipalities, state government departments and agencies including: City of Sydney, City of Yarra, City of Wagga Wagga, North Sydney Council, Waverely Council, State Water Authority, Queensland Health, Department of Education & Communities (NSW) and CSIRO, among many others.